HMO License

 Experience Requirements:

-• At least two years must be in the operation of mobile cranes with a manufacturer’s rated capacity over 50 tons or tower cranes.
+• Two years with mobile cranes over 50 tons or tower cranes.

 Class B Hoisting Machine Operator License: